 The Risk Committee reports directly to the Board.
-It comprises a mixture of executive and nonexecutive directors together with the Compliance Manager, and is regularly attended by operational managers from across the business.
-The committee includes certain members of the Audit Committee to ensure the two groups' work is complementary
+It comprises a mixture of executive and nonexecutive directors together with the Risk and Compliance Managers, and is regularly attended by operational managers from across the business.
+It provides regular scrutiny of the Risk and Compliance function.
+The committee includes members of the Audit Committee to ensure the two committees are aligned.